 - Undecenoic acid: apply twice a day and continue for a week after the skin is back to normal.

 An antifungal tablet is sometimes prescribed for adults if the infection does not clear with a cream, or if the infection is severe.
 Tablets are also sometimes needed if the infection is in many places on the skin in addition to the toes.
 Tablets used include terbinafine, griseofulvin, or itraconazole.
+They are generally taken once a day but a course of eight weeks might be necessary.

 Not all treatments are suitable for everyone.
-Women who are pregnant or breast-feeding and people with liver disease may not be able to use antifungal tablets.
+Women who are pregnant or breastfeeding and people with liver disease may not be able to use antifungal tablets.
 Some people may be on other medication which interacts with antifungal tablets.
 Children are not usually prescribed antifungal tablets.

 You do not need to stay away from work, school or sports if you have athlete's foot.
 However, in communal changing areas, try to keep your feet covered until the rash is gone.
 Also, try not to scratch the affected skin, as this may spread infection to other sites.